PSP-High-Altitude/PSP-HA-Firmware/doc/source/main.rst

 Macros
 ------

+.. c:macro:: PANIC(msg, ...)

+    Puts the board into an infinite loop of blinking the red LED and printing out the given error message.

+    :param msg: Format string about the error that caused the panic.
+    :param ...: Format string arguments (same as args to printf).

 .. c:macro:: TASK_CREATE(func, pri, ss)

     This macro creates a FreeRTOS task with the given function, priority, and stack size.